LudwigCRON/undulate/docs-srcs/tutorial_dig_step1.rst

 **************

-Let's see how to generate your first digital waveform. first create a text file in which we will add the textual representation of the waveform. with all posibilities of a digital signal.
-Each character in the ``wave`` string represents a single time period.
+Let's see how to generate your first digital waveform.
+First create a text file in which we will add the textual representation of the waveform with all possibilities of a digital signal.
+Each character in the ``wave`` string represents a single time step (clock period).

 .. container:: tabs